anon-blue/anon.blue/README.txt

                                                                 hkfvutdfy   k,jb
-AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.
+AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.       (no word is poss ible)                         hhWhich one.
-                              hhWhich one.
 It's easy...
 And what was this drea m?
 This wonderful dream?
+Yes of course, I can imagine...
                              blue leopard
                                                      r re t rthhhhhhhhhhhhhhhhhh